charles-uno/charles-uno.github.io/_drafts/2018-10-13-scotus-senate.md

 [^21]: The Senate is [10% nonwhite](http://www.pewresearch.org/fact-tank/2017/01/24/115th-congress-sets-new-high-for-racial-ethnic-diversity/), compared to 22% for the House and [38%](https://en.wikipedia.org/wiki/Demography_of_the_United_States) for the US overall.
 The median senator's net worth is [about $1M](https://www.rollcall.com/news/hawkings/congress-richer-ever-mostly-top), compared to $400k for the median representative in the House.

 As a stable body of professional politicians, the Senate is well-equipped to navigate conflicts between states, or ratify international treaties.
 These roles were laid out in America's founding documents.
-By the same token, the Senate is uniquely *ill*-equipped to the consideration of civil rights.
-When judging the complaints of the powerless against the abuses of the powerful, a body of aristocrats is not impartial.
+By the same token, the Senate is uniquely ill-equipped to the consideration of civil rights.
+When evaluating the complaints of the powerless against the abuses of the powerful, a body of aristocrats is not impartial.

+get judicial nominations in there

+The Senate filibuster has historically been an obstacle to passing civil rights legislation.

 As one might expect, the Senate's track record on civil rights is appalling:

 - During Jim Crow, local authorities would often turn a blind eye to the lynching of African Americans.
 The House passed a [bill](https://en.wikipedia.org/wiki/Dyer_Anti-Lynching_Bill) to make lynching a federal crime, but it was killed in the Senate.
 - In 1946, the House passed a bill abolishing the poll tax for federal elections.
 It was [halted in the Senate](https://library.cqpress.com/cqalmanac/document.php?id=cqal46-1411331).
 Poll taxes continued to disenfranchise poor (especially Black) voters in the South until the [24th Amendment](https://en.wikipedia.org/wiki/Twenty-fourth_Amendment_to_the_United_States_Constitution) eighteen years later.
 - The longest filibuster in Senate history was delivered by Sen Thurmond in opposition to the [Civil Rights Act of 1957](https://en.wikipedia.org/wiki/Civil_Rights_Act_of_1957).
 He spoke for over 24 hours straight.
 - The Civil Rights Act of 1964, which prohibits racial segregation in schools, education, and voting, was filibustered for two months in the Senate.
 The filibuster was ultimately broken by weakening the bill.

+The Senate filibuster has historically been an obstacle to civil rights legislation.

+Senate is responsible for confirming federal judges, includeing the justices of the Supreme Court.

+Judicial nominations have always been handled by the Senate, but the judiciary has *not* always been a vehicle of civil rights.

 At the time the Constitution was written, the judiciary was not a vehicle for civil rights.

 Slavery was a divisive issue, but it was addressed by Congress through the lens of states rights rather than individual rights[^22].
 The [Reconstruction Amendments](https://en.wikipedia.org/wiki/Reconstruction_Amendments) following the Civil War turned that paradigm on its head.
 They established the federal government's constitutional responsibility to ensure the rights of its citizens, even if their state would rather see them disenfranchised.
 Along with the principle of judicial review, as established in [Marbury v Madison](https://en.wikipedia.org/wiki/Marbury_v._Madison) (1803), these amendments demanded that federal courts strike down discriminatory executive orders and acts of Congress.

 The Supreme Court has been deeply involved in civil rights since the late 19th century[^23].